rafalkaron/yearglass/README.md

 Yearglass is coded with power-efficiency in mind.

 1. Flash the latest MicroPython onto the Raspberry Pi Pico W(H).
-2. (optional) To obtain time from WiFi, create a `config.py` file in the root directory of the project:
+2. (optional) To skip Yearglass initial configuration, create a `config.py` file in the root directory of the project:

     ```python
     WIFI_SSID = "WiFiNetworkName"
     WIFI_PASSWORD = "WiFiPassword"
     ```

 3. Upload the necessary files from this repository to Raspberry Pi Pico W(H).

 ### Components reference